-In November 2015, CRDT has conducted Vulnerability Reduction Assessments (VRA) in three communes: Koh Preah, Sre Krasang and O’mreah, located in Stung Treng province.
-These communes count 1 798 families, so a population of 7,475 persons, 3548 of which are women.
+In November 2015, CRDT conducted Vulnerability Reduction Assessments (VRA) in three communes: Koh Preah, Sre Krasang and O’mreah, located in Stung Treng province.
+These communes are made up of 1798 families, with a total population of 7475 people, 3548 of which are women.

-The VRAs illustrated that the top natural hazard in the three target communes is drought.
+The VRAs illustrated that the top natural hazard in all three of the target communes is drought.
 The communities reported that drought has five main consequences: low crop yield, loss of income and capital, human diseases, death of animals, and lack of water for rice and agricultural production.
-The lack of water during dry season limits community’s vegetable growing.
-Besides, many livestock died due to the heat.
+The lack of water during dry season limits the community’s vegetable growing and also leads to the deaths of many livestock animals due to heat.

-Because of the food shortage, a lot of people decided to migrate to find work in other places, to get involved in illegal activities in the forest or to take out a loan.
+Because of the food shortage, many people from the communes decided to migrate to find work in other places, to get involved in illegal activities in the forest or to take out a loan.

-Based on these information, CRDT decided to organize awareness-raising workshops to build the capacity of 900 community members to understand climate change consequences.
+Based on this information, CRDT decided to organize awareness-raising workshops to build the capacity of 900 community members to understand the consequences of climate change.

 More importantly, the project will create a platform for Councils and communities to conduct bi-annual meetings where climate change issues will be explained.
-Complementing this, the project will build the ability of 5 Commune Councils to conduct five other VRAs in villages in their communes.
-Empowering the Councils to conduct VRA themselves will support their understanding of local climate change impacts and provide ownership over actions to adapt to changes.
-CRDT will then facilitate a meeting between Commune Council members and village chiefs to discuss how the climate change consequences can be best integrated into 2017 Commune Investment Plans.
+As well as this, the project will build the ability of 5 Commune Councils to conduct five other VRAs in villages in their communes.
+Empowering the Councils to conduct VRAs themselves will support their understanding of the local impact of climate change and provide ownership over action taken to adapt to climate change.
+CRDT will then facilitate a meeting between Commune Council members and village chiefs to discuss how the consequences of climate change can be best integrated into 2017 Commune Investment Plans.

-In response to these problems, the overall purpose of this project is to promote climate change resilience among smallholder farmer communities along the Mekong River to improve water management and resilient agriculture, and to mainstream climate change adaptation and disaster risk reduction into commune development plan to reduce vulnerability of communities.
+In response to these problems, the overall purpose of this project is to promote climate change resilience among smallholder farmer communities along the Mekong River in order to improve water management and harvest more resilient agriculture.
+The project also aims to put climate change adaptation and disaster risk reduction at the forefront of the commune development plan in order to reduce the vulnerability of local communities.

-The participants have been asked to name at least three climate change signal and the consequences on their lives, and to try to find an explanation.
-After presentation, a video has been projected divided into three sessions:
+The participants were asked to name at least three climate change signals and to explain the consequences these signals have had on their lives.
+After the presentation, videos were screened on three different topics:

-Video are easier to understand for the community members than long speeches, and the assembly looked very interested.
+Videos were easier to understand for the community members than long speeches, and the assembly looked very interested.
 After the workshop, the authorities and community members expressed their satisfaction and interest about what they learnt during the workshop.
-The survey realized at the end of the workshop showed that 82% of participants have a better understanding of the concept of climate change and how to adapt to it.
+The survey carried out at the end of the workshop showed that 82% of participants have a better understanding of the concept of climate change and how to adapt to it.

 STG Project Manager